Helen McEntee defends role in appointment of Séamus Woulfe amid Dáil questions

 The Minister said the only judicial nomination made during the period of Government formation was to the post of President of the High Court.
 “This appointment on June 18th, a week before the new Government was formed, then resulted in a second vacancy on the Supreme Court.

 “This Government has acted appropriately at all times through the current process, which we stand over, having adhered to the process and to the law.
-But this Government has never believed that the judicial appointments process currently in place is as good as it should be.”
+But this Government has never believed that the judicial appointments process currently in place is as good as it should be,” she said.

 She said she would introduce new legislation in this regard and seek to ensure the “new system is future-proofed to ensure that it meets the very highest standards that we expect in choosing our future judiciary, with the diverse backgrounds and skills, reflecting the society they serve”.